 - 1. POLICY.
-It is the policy of the managers to: - (a) Achieve no net loss in the quantity, quality and biological diversity of wetlands in the District. - (b) Increase the quantity, quality and biological diversity of wetlands in the District by restoring or enhancing diminished or drained wetlands. - (c) Avoid direct or indirect impacts from activities that destroy or diminish the quantity, quality and biological diversity of District wetlands as determined using the Minnesota Routine Assessment Method (MnRAM) for Evaluating Wetland Functions Version 2.0. - (d) Replace affected wetlands where avoidance is not feasible and prudent. - 2.
+It is the policy of the managers to: - (a) Achieve no net loss in the quantity, quality, and biological diversity of wetlands in the District. - (b) Increase the quantity, quality, and biological diversity of wetlands in the District by restoring or enhancing diminished or drained wetlands. - (c) Avoid direct or indirect impacts from activities that destroy or diminish the quantity, quality and biological diversity of District wetlands as determined using the Minnesota Routine Assessment Method (MnRAM) for Evaluating Wetland Functions Version 3.4, or subsequent version. - (d) Replace affected wetlands where avoidance is not feasible and prudent. - 2.
 REGULATION.
-No person or political subdivision shall drain, fill, excavate or otherwise alter a wetland without first obtaining the approval of a wetland replacement plan from the local government unit with jurisdiction over the activity.
+Where the District is the local government unit responsible to administer the Minnesota Wetland Conservation Act (WCA), it will do so in accordance with WCA statutes and rules.